PeterEmad146/PeterEmad146/README.md

 - **Hardware Design** 🛠️
 - **Embedded Systems** 🤖

-## About Me
-I'm passionate about technology and always eager to dive deeper into the world of electronics and embedded systems.
-Currently, I'm honing my skills in various domains such as:

-- **PCB Design**: Crafting efficient, reliable, and compact circuit boards.
-- **Hardware Design**: Building and testing hardware components for various innovative applications.
-- **Embedded Systems**: Developing and programming microcontroller-based systems to bring ideas to life.

 ## 🔗 Let's Connect!
 I'm always excited to connect with like-minded individuals and collaborate on innovative projects.
 Feel free to reach out to me through: